enterspeedhq/enterspeed-docs/docs/integrations/overview.md

 import HygraphLogo from '../../static/img/docs/integrations/logos/hygraph-logo.png';

 Enterspeed has a growing list of integrations to various systems.
-The integrations comes in two categories.
+The integrations come in two categories.

 **Source** integrations are used to push data from a source system into Enterspeed.
 **Destination** integrations are used to push processed data from Enterspeed to external systems.